 Let’s look at the diagram below.
-It may be easier to understand what I am describing by referring to this diagram.
+At the beginning of each chapter, you will see the timeline as you see below.
+It may be easier to understand which area I am describing by referring to this diagram.

 The difference between Tachi (太刀), Katana (刀), Wakizashi (脇差), Tanto (短刀)

 Swords made before the Muromachi period (before 1392) are called Tachi (太刀).
 Swords made after the Muromachi (室町) period are called Katana (刀) and Wakizashi (脇差).
 Tanto is a short dagger.
 Tanto was made throughout time.
 The difference between Tachi and Katana is how they were worn.
 Tachi was suspended from one’s waist belt, the blade side facing down.
 Swords maker’s name was inscribed facing outside on its hilt when it was worn.
 Katana and Wakizashi (called Daisho 大小 means large and small) were thrust between the belt and body both together, the blade side up.
 Swords maker’s name was inscribed facing outside on its handle when it was worn.
 When you face the maker’s inscription, if the blade comes on the right, that is Tachi.
 When you face the maker’s inscription, if the blade comes on left, that is Katana and Wakizashi.